xmartlabs/xmartlabs.github.io/_posts/2020-05-12-Android-Nav-Component.md

 Although I mentioned that sharing data in that way is good, we found that sharing data between different nested graphs is neither good nor safe.
 If you want to do that, you'll have to declare the arguments manually in the graph's XML file, and if you ever happen to forget it, the app will end up crashing.
+The plugin should be checking for this but it currently doesn't.

 ### Debug and test your app